Does the Department of Public Safety have powers of arrest or are the just a security department?

 When should I contact the Department of Public Safety and why?

-Public safety officers are on duty 24 hours a day, 365 days a year and should be contacted to report any suspicious or criminal activity.
-They must also be notified of any emergencies occurring on campus.
-Questions regarding motor vehicle regulations or laws, parking issues or traffic control needs should be directed to the office of public safety.
-See "When to Call".
+Our Police Officers are on duty 24 hours a day, 365 days a year and should be contacted to report any suspicious behavior or criminal activity and must also be notified of any emergencies occurring on campus including medical issues.
+Questions regarding motor vehicle regulations, parking, traffic control or concerns with an officer should also be directed to our office.